gleneivey/net-stccg/README.md

 * refactor to put Profile component directly under App
 * refactor to create a Home component that App routes to "/" and renders sub-components
+* drag/drop to sort within subdeck
 * implement "delete" for decks
+* implement "rename" for decks
 * fix console warning about how firebase lib is imported
 * clean up old/orphan Game Code values
 * flatten and/or extract some of the promises for db access (to make